 “Resilience” is defined as the ability of something to withstand change or difficulties.
-If you are a farmer, you have already honed this skill – constantly adapting to changes in markets, regulations, and weather over the years.
+Farmers have honed this skill – constantly adapting to changes in markets, regulations, and weather over the years.
 Now climate change has introduced new difficulties.
 We have already experienced increased temperatures and higher intensity rainfall events…these and other impacts are expected to continue into the future.

-The Snohomish Conservation District is working with our agricultural community to develop an Ag Resilience Plan that is a roadmap for adapting to these changes.
+The Snohomish Conservation District is working with our agricultural community to develop an Agriculture Resilience Plan for Snohomish County that will be a road map for adapting to these many changes.

 We expect the plan to answer questions like “how often will I be flooded?”, “will the groundwater table be higher?”, “how will sea level rise impact my drainage?”, “will irrigation water be available during droughts?”, “how can I take advantage of a longer growing season and higher CO2 levels?”, “what funding is available to help me adapt?”

 - Provide information and project funding for farmers to manage for future risk on their farms

 - Develop landscape-scale projects to improve agricultural resilience